ncihtan/htan_missing_manual/data_submission/clin_biospec_assay.md

 As stated in [Data Submission Introduction](../data_submission/overview.md), data submission involves two key steps:

 1. Uploading assay data files to Synapse; and
-2. Completing and validating metadata using the Data Curator App (DCA).
+2. Completing and validating metadata.

 This page provides details regarding those steps.

 !!!
-**Please note that the manual currently reflects the data submission process used in HTAN Phase 1.
-Changes will be implemented for HTAN Phase 2, including replacement of the DCA with a new tool.**
+**Synapse is no longer using the Data Curator App (DCA) for metadata submission.
+Currently this page provides a preview of the new metadata submission process.
+This page will be updated as the new process if finalized.**
 !!!

 ![HTAN Data Submission Process](../img/Data_submission.svg)